Training & Employment

 We care deeply about providing evidence-based, compassionate care of the highest quality to people in our community who need support when they are hurting the most.

-We aim to normalize and reduce stigma in seeking mental health treatment.
+We aim to normalize and reduce stigma in seeking behavioral health treatment.
 We identify strengths in those we work with, both patients and colleagues, and look for ways to grow and build on those strengths.

 We are committed to providing care to individuals from all gender, race, ethnic, and other identities that is integrative, inclusive, pro-social and anti-discriminative in its provision.